asier-izquierdo/craftceres/README.md

 - The updater doesn't currently support restarting the server with the previous functional build of PaperMC if the execution fails with exit code 4.
 - The updater doesn't currently delete or archive previous builds of PaperMC.

+## backer.sh

+Designed to be run as a cron job (currently running at 0 21 * * 0,4)  with root permissions.

+### Limitations

+- The backer doesn't currently back up Dynmap's MySQL database.
+- The backer doesn't currently restart the server if the execution stops due to an error.